Whether you qualify for student finance depends on:

 - you hold an Honours degree or higher level of qualification and start a part-time Honours degree in engineering, technology or computer science (or a joint Honours in 2 of these subjects)

 There’s no upper age limit for Tuition Fee Loans or grants.
-To apply for a Maintenance Loan you have to be under 60 at the start of the course.

 Your nationality or residency status